 Help us shape the future of cities…

-A consistent message we come across in cities around the world is that in order to release the opportunities and potential in cities, there is a need for more collaborative working, bringing together different specialists, practitioners and academics, city officials and citizens.
+A consistent message we come across working in cities around the world is that in order to realise the opportunities and release the potential in cities, there is a need for more collaborative working, bringing together different specialists, practitioners and academics, city officials and citizens.

 At the Institute we aim to help build capacity to co-innovate and find tangible solutions to society’s biggest challenges.
 Our projects involve many disciplines and stakeholders.
 We are keen to continue to engage with new partners globally, so if you have an idea you would like to discuss with us, a challenge which you would like to help resolve, or an opportunity which you would wish to develop, please get in touch.